MoriNaku/Unity-RPG-Data-Tools/README.md

 ## Update Log
 7-8-2026
 * Refactored the Core Module to use a CoreDataRegistry asset for configuration instead of hard-coded ScriptableObject types.
-* The Core now dynamically generates tabs and discovers assets based on the modules registered in the CoreDataRegistry.
+* Added support for dynamically generating tabs and discovering assets based on the modules registered in the CoreDataRegistry.
-* Added support for optional custom editor views.
-Registered types with a custom view retain the full create/edit workflow, while unregistered or generic ScriptableObjects can still be displayed and selected from the Core window.
+* Introduced configurable module metadata, including:
+  * Tab Name
+  * Display Name
+  * ScriptableObject Type
+  * Asset Search Path
+  * Optional Custom View
+  * UseCustomView setting
+* Implemented reflection-based support for launching custom editor windows without introducing direct dependencies between the Core Module and individual editor modules.
+* Generic ScriptableObject types can now be displayed and browsed through the Core window, while modules with custom views retain their existing create and edit workflows.
-* Moved tag-specific functionality out of the Core, allowing it to exist as an independent optional module and reducing dependencies between modules.
+* Removed tag filtering functionality from the Core Module to support the Custom Tags system as an independent optional module, reducing inter-module dependencies and improving overall modularity.